tmcd82070/SDraw/README.md

-# SDraw
-An R package to draw samples

-Description: This package draws several types of statistical samples, but focuses on spatially balanced samples that are  especially suited for environmental monitoring.
-It draws BAS, GRTS, HAL, SSS and SRS samples from points, lines, and polygons.
-An friendly Shiny interface is included for the common functions.
-See package help (`help("SDraw")`) and help for function `sdraw` (`help("sdraw")`) to get started.
-A list of available functions can be obtained with `help(package="SDraw")`.
-[For the newby: all of R is case sensitive.  `SDraw` is different than `sdraw`.]

-License: GNU General Public License

 # Dependencies

-The author has found it best to install dependencies before attempting to install SDraw.
+The author has found it best to install dependencies before attempting to install **SDraw**.
 To install dependencies, execute the following:
-* `install.packages( c("spsurvey", "rgdal", "rgeos", "sp", "shiny", "deldir"), repos="http://cran.r-project.org")`
+* `install.packages( c("spsurvey", "rgdal", "rgeos", "sp", "deldir", "OpenStreetMap"), repos="http://cran.r-project.org")`

 `rgdal` and `rgeos` require java routines, so java must be installed *a priori*.
 On Unix systems, the libraries needed for `rgdal` and `rgeos` are criptically named.
 Google 'install rgdal unix'.

 # Installation

-There are multiple ways to install the current version.
+## From CRAN

+The current stable release of **SDraw** can be installed like any other package:
+* `install.packages( c("SDraw"), repos="http://cran.r-project.org")`

 ## Using `devtools`

+The current development version of **SDraw** can be installed from _GitHub_.
 Assuming `devtools` is installed and loaded, the following should work:

 * `install_github("tmcd82070/SDraw")`